rajhraval/SundaySwift/Clocky/Clocky.md

 Concepts I learnt about:

+Part 1 - Creating the Menu for the App and adding the Clock Timer

 - Working broadly on Extensions
 - macOS Basics
 - Working on the AppDelegate
 - NSMenuItems
 - NSStatusBar
 - NSStatusItem

+Part 2 - Adding Reminders, so users can set reminders and get notified

+- Working with macOS storyboards
+- NSViewController
+- WindowController
+- Delegation